czM1K3/prisma-redis/README.md

 ...
 ```
-In 4th argument you can define which command to cache.
+In the 4th argument you can define which commands to cache.